rse/vingester/README.md

 browser performance if it is backgrounded like a regular Chrome browser does.
-And **Vingester** windows can be pinned to be always on top of others windows and determine the correct window sizes if the display uses a high DPi mode.
+And **Vingester** windows can be pinned to be always on top of others windows and determine the correct window sizes if the display uses a high DPI mode.

 Sneak Preview
 -------------